Catch drops and spikes early so you can take action

 Adalysis will alert you to landing pages that aren't converting well.
 By default, this is based on zero conversions and 150 clicks in the last 90 days.

-You'll see the alert under Landing pages on your Audit > Alerts screen.
+You'll see the alert on your Audit alerts screen.

 Click View landing pages for a list of affected pages and performance data.
 The keywords driving traffic are categorized by their landing page experience score.
-This will help you determine whether to focus your efforts on changing the keywords, ads, or landing page content.
+This will help you determine whether to change the keywords, ads, or landing page content.

 The view will switch to Manage > Landing pages.